The long recovery on the Mississippi Gulf Coast, 'ground zero' for Hurricane Katrina

 Turkey Creek is considered a historic district because it was founded just after the Civil War by former slaves and freed men.
 It's now surrounded by heavy industry.

 It's about 7 miles inland, so residents mostly didn't have flood insurance.
-So Evans says they had to figure out the post-disaster ecosystem of government and private resources, a daunting endeavor.
+Evans says they had to figure out the post-disaster ecosystem of government and private resources, a daunting endeavor.
 "It's not just getting back in your house, man.
-When you get hit by Katrina……it's like you got to learn the phone book," he says.
+When you get hit by Katrina ... it's like you got to learn the phone book," he says.
 "It was mayhem and I wouldn't wish it on anybody."

 Evans says he feels like his community is in a continuous state of recovery.